jtymoszczuk/neutrino-guide/README.md

 ## Set up Cloud server
 [![DigitalOcean Referral Badge](https://web-platforms.sfo2.digitaloceanspaces.com/WWW/Badge%203.svg)](https://www.digitalocean.com/?refcode=e22779be4678&utm_campaign=Referral_Invite&utm_medium=Referral_Program&utm_source=badge)

-We will spin up the node using Digidal Ocean and create a droplet.
+We will spin up the node using Digital Ocean and create a droplet.
 Use my referral link https://m.do.co/c/e22779be4678.
 You will get $200 in credits over a 60 day period.
 We will be using a $7/mos.
 Droplet.
 Then enable the Reserved IP for $5/mos.